Riliam/translate/README.md

 Use:

 1. Put link to .py file into folder in PATH.
-For example:
+For example (if ~/bin in your PATH):
    `ln -s translate.py ~/bin/t`

 2. Use translator, for exapmle: